bailuk/AAT/README.md

 ![Logo](app/src/main/res/mipmap-xhdpi/ic_launcher.png)

-# AAT Another Activity Tracker  (THIS IS FORK to test Decimal altitude)
+# AAT Another Activity Tracker  (THIS IS FORK to test Decimal altitude) Archived since it has been integrated

 AAT is a GPS-tracking application for tracking sportive activities, with emphasis on cycling.

 ## Features